Client-based modeling project

 Forms of Assessment

 Assessment consists of evaluating a modeling project.
 The modeling project consists of

-- an executive summary describing the implications from the modeling process
+- A portfolio assessment containing a simulation model and an executive summary describing the implications from the modeling process (50%)

-- an oral presentation and response to examiners¿ questions
+- an oral presentation and response to examiners' questions (50%)

 The System Dynamics Group, Department of Geography, is responsible for the content, structure and quality of the M.Phil program in system dynamics, including GEO-SD325.